 - Aesthetic Value

 Most backyard birders are looking for a hummingbird feeder that attracts hummers but not bees/wasps/ants, is priced fairly, is made of long-lasting materials, is easy to use and clean, and is nice to look at.
 These are common features that hummingbird feeder shoppers look for.
+You can also make your own hummingbird feeder to your unique specifications.

 Hummingbirds like an unrestricted view of the sky at all times.
 Most hummingbird feeders are transparent.
 Some hummingbird feeders even have a pinched waist in the middle to allow for better visibility during feeding.
 Choose a hummingbird feeder that allows the bird to watch for attackers while it feeds.
-This will discourage the fragmented feeding sessions and return trips to the staging area.
+This will discourage fragmented feeding sessions and return trips to the staging area.

 “Yellow plastic flower shapes and/or yellow bee guards are a colour attractant for butterflies and bees.”Hummingbirds of North America: Attracting, Feeding, and Photographing, by Dan True